Programs & Funding

 We are honoring the memory of one of our own heart children, Sarah Liamos, who loved to give of her time serving as a mentor to heart kids.
 Sarah passed away June 1st, of 2014 at the young age of 22.
-We have developed this scholarship Fund in her name sake, with its purpose of assisting young adults with a heart defect who are college bound.
-This scholarship program will also be available to any young adult specializing in the pediatric medical field.
-For more information contact Pam McCain at firstname.lastname@example.org.
+We have developed this scholarship fund to honor the memory of Sarah Liamos.
+Its purpose is to assist students with a heart defect who are college bound, helping to with expenses associated with school.
+To download an application and learn more about eligibility Click Here.
+For more information contact Pam McCain at email@example.com.

 Hearts of Harvest Bi-Annual Wine Tasting Dinner Charity Fundraiser

 For eight years, this outdoor event was held in a beautiful Vineyard setting in Tracy, at the home of Director Becki Brown.
 In 2014, it was time for a change and the 9th event was held down by the river in Lathrop, CA. 225-350 guests continue to look forward to a wonderful evening filled with inspiration, good food and entertainment.
 Silent and Live Auctions help to raise a majority of the funds that allow us to gift between $50,000 and $80,000 to our selected beneficiaries.
 Generous sponsors and cherished supporters from our community are responsible for the success of this "One of KInd" experience that will surely tug at your heart.

 Since the inception of HOHF in 2003, an endowment was started, designed to help HOHF with its long-range planning and ensure security for the Foundation.
 The goal of the endowment is to apply the earned interest off the investments to cover the expenses of producing our “Hearts of Harvest” fundraiser event.
 HOHF is already a 100% volunteer organization but this would allow us to gift 100% of all sponsorship dollars as well as raised revenues, to our selected beneficiaries.